Mahmoud-Soliman-1/-CognoRise-Infotech-internship/README.md

 # -CognoRise-Infotech
-Data Analysis internship
+Data Analysis internship at CognoRise Infotech

 # ➡  First Task  ( UNEMPLOYMENT IN INDIA ) :

-        <h2> ❗ The problem is < /h2>:  have seen a sharp increase in the unemployment rate during Covid-19,
+##         ❗  The problem is :
+                  have seen a sharp increase in the unemployment rate during Covid-19,

  ##        ✅  The analysis  Steps:

                   ⭐ Explore The Dataset